yunashin/computer-science-docs/README.md

 sass --watch static/sass:src/css
 ```

+Running this command will automatically convert your Sass into CSS, outputting to `src/css/index.css` in real time.

 To build the app for others to see your changes (production mode), type:

 ```
-npm build
+npm run-script build
 ```

-in order to convert your Sass into CSS, outputting to `src/css/index.css` in real time.

 ## Resources